nmkpaleo/nmk-cms/docs/admin/merge-tool.md

 - **Fuzzy candidate search** – visit `/merge/` while logged in as a staff user to open the dedicated search UI.
 The form lists every model registered with `MERGE_REGISTRY` and sends requests to `/merge/search/` to return scored candidates.
 - Both entry points honour the `MERGE_TOOL_FEATURE` flag: when disabled the URLs remain hidden and the templates render a clear *feature disabled* notice.

+### Per-field selection workflow

+- When a model defaults to the `FIELD_SELECTION` strategy for a field, the compare screen surfaces a yellow banner with an **Open field selection merge** link once a target and source are chosen.
+- Follow the link to load the dedicated field-selection view at `/merge/field-selection/` with the `model`, `target`, and `candidates` query parameters prefilled.
+The view is staff-only and respects the same feature flag.
+- Pick the value to keep for each field using the radio buttons across the source and target columns.
+Leave fields untouched to keep the target value.
+- Submit to complete the merge; the view redirects back to the target’s admin change page with a success banner that also records in `MergeLog`.

 ## Feature Flag Rollout and Safeguards

 The merge tooling is disabled by default and is controlled through the `ENABLE_ADMIN_MERGE` environment variable (surfaceable as `settings.MERGE_TOOL_FEATURE`).